CARLOS SALUM | Duration: 43 minutes

 IN THIS EPISODE

-- Carlos explains his work producing theaters of purpose to help business leaders achieve insight.
+Carlos explains how he uses theater to help business leaders achieve insight.

-- He talks about his work with Jim Loehr, a legendary sports psychologist, and their work with tennis star Gabriela Sabatini and the athletes who followed.
+He reflects on work with Jim Loehr, a legendary sports psychologist, and their work with tennis star Gabriela Sabatini and other athletes who followed.

 To Learn More About Carlos